quietvoid/vspreview-rs/README.md

 Main parts of the UI:
 - A window with the current state, including access to frame props and settings.
 - A bottom panel with a slider to change frame quickly, as well as the clip info.
+- An error window for VapourSynth messages or errors while rendering.

 See more from the [UI documentation](UI.md).